Brownbear2710/Editorial/Vacation Grinding 5/D. Grid Ice Floor.md

 # [D - Grid Ice Floor](https://atcoder.jp/contests/abc311/tasks/abc311_d?lang=en)

 ## Solution
-Brute force, traversal problem
+Brute force, traversal problem. <br>
-Just simulate all possible movement.
+Just simulate all possible movement. <br>
 Start from (2,2).
-Then go to the leftmost, rightmost, topmost, bottom-most possible position and mark all the nodes visited.
+Then go to the leftmost, rightmost, topmost, bottom-most possible position and mark all the nodes visited. <br>
-Make sure to mark the node which you just started from (in the first iteration it will be 2-2) as DONE Now if the final nodes from the 4 direction are not marked as DONE, redo the 4 directional movement from those nodes.
+Make sure to mark the node which you just started from (in the first iteration it will be 2-2) as DONE <br>
+Now if the final nodes from the 4 direction are not marked as DONE, redo the 4 directional movement from those nodes. <br>
 Note: You might need to traverse a visited node multiple times.
 So we are only marking them visited to count the answer (How many total nodes visited) and not for traversal.

 <details>